lechwolowski/cd0385-project-starter/project/project_report.md

 Predictions need to be non-zero and saved to csv ffile

 ### What was the top ranked model that performed?
-KNeighborsDist
+WeightedEnsemble_L3

 ## Exploratory data analysis and feature creation
 ### What did the exploratory analysis find and how did you add additional features?
-Datetime feature was pretty useless in it's current form
+Datetime feature was pretty useless in it's current form.
+I thought making a month feature will make the predictions more accurate since bike usage is month dependad.
+The same goes for the hour of the day

 ### How much better did your model preform after adding additional features and why do you think that is?
 It got way better - 0.53 vs 1.86.
 I added features that take into account month of the year and also hour. both these features changes the demand.